openshift-labs/starter-guides/apb/README.md

 ### Use as docker image directly from your local system
 You can run the apb image locally with your docker daemon for testing purposes.

 You need to add in the serviceaccount directory in this folder the ca.crt of your cluster so that the connection to the cluster will be secured.
-The file is ommited from git, so you'll need to add yours.
+The file is omitted from git, so you'll need to add yours.

 There's `provision` and `deprovision` scripts to help you with the process.
 Set these environment variables on your host:

 ```bash
 export APB_TEST_ENV_MASTER_URL=<CLUSTER_MASTER_URL>